 A rapid but reliable method of assessing the biomass of Zostera noltii leaves was developed for this study, during a preliminary sampling trip.
-Fifteen 15×15 cm quadrats were carefully laid over the sediment surface at low tide.
+Fifteen 15 cm x 15 cm quadrats were delicately laid over the sediment surface at low tide.
 These quadrats were visually selected to represent a large range of vegetation cover, from 0% (bare sediment) to 100%.
-For each quadrat, a numerically identified photograph was taken from directly overhead, 1 m above the surface.
+For each quadrat, a numerically identified photograph was taken from directly overhead, one meter above the surface.

-All leaves in the quadrat were cut at their base with scissors.
-Back at the lab, each sample was washed, weighed (fresh weight) and dried at 60 °C for 48 h to obtain a dry weight.
+Then, all leaves in the quadrat were cut at their base with scissors.
+Back at the lab, each sample was washed, weighed (fresh weight) and dried at 60°C for 48 hours to obtain a dry weight.

-On each photograph, polygons corresponding to bare sediment were drawn using image analysis software (ENVI 4.2, ITT Corp., White Plains, NY, USA).
+On each photograph, polygons corresponding to bare sediment were drawn using image analysis software.
 The surface of these polygons was automatically calculated and the seagrass cover was deduced from the quadrat surface.
 The leaf dry weights and the surface covers were correlated following logarithmic transformation of both variables (and after removing one picture without grass).
 The relationship was described by the following equation:

-$$ln(DW) = 1.450 \times ln(S) - 1.733$$ , with R = 0.98 (n = 14 pictures)
+ln(DW) = 1.450 x ln(S) - 1.733, with R = 0.98 (n=14 pictures)